Choosing the Right Travel Nursing Assignment

 Click here today’s best travel nursing opportunities.

 But for us, it was worth it.
 We don’t even consider night shift positions anymore.
-On the opposite end of the spectrum, we know many nurses that only work night shift contracts because it can pay better.
-Obviously contract dates also play a role in choosing an assignment.
-Whatever job you take has to fit into your schedule.
-We were looking at a position just today actually that we were very interested in but the start date overlaps with our current contract so unfortunately, it’s was a no-go.
+On the opposite end of the spectrum, we know many nurses who only work night shift contracts because it can pay better.
+Obviously, contract dates also play a role in choosing an assignment.

 Money Talks